 - Prepare discovery requests to obtain all the important documents, objects, or tangible things that may be in the possession of adverse parties, like the trucking company.

 - Gather all the evidence and determine if government regulations have been violated

-- Present the evidence (accident reports, witness testimony) that allows a jury to understand the important technical and legal details or trucking.
+- Present the evidence (accident reports, witness testimony) that allows a jury to understand the important technical and legal details of trucking.

-- Calculate your damages caused by the specific injuries you have suffered.
+- Calculate the damages caused by the specific injuries you have suffered.

 To enlist the help of our truck accident lawyer in Miami or surrounding counties, contact us today.
 The sooner you call us, the better our chances to identify and preserve the evidence in your favor.
 We prepare for trial those cases that are likely to go to trial, and we put in posture for settlement those cases that are going to be settled which leads to both better and quicker verdicts and settlements.